jpgmv1998/espm157_finalProject_deforestationPattern/proposal.md

 1. Deforestation polygons - Source: INPE (<http://www.dpi.inpe.br/prodesdigital/dadosn/2014>)

 It contains the annual deforestation series of the Brazilian Amazon.
-Multiple shapefiles, one for each Landsat mosaic scene in each year.
+Multiple shapefiles, one for each Landsat mosaic scene.

 We use the 2014 file because we can recover all the previous year information from this mask.
-The shapefiles contains polygons of other land cover categories besides deforestation, like forest and hydrography, that won't be used in this analysis.
+The shapefiles contains polygons of other land cover categories besides deforestation  that won't be used in this analysis, like forest and hydrography.

 Relevant information: year of deforestation, spatial location and polygon category.